runledger/Runledger/automation/README.md

 ```

 This writes the integration patch in `automation/workdir/...` and also generates a clean PR body draft in `automation/drafts/` (no PowerShell/backtick issues).
+It also writes `evals/runledger/INTEGRATION.md` in the target repo with entrypoint hints (detected by scanning config files like `README`, `pyproject.toml`, `package.json`, and common example folders).

 2) Gate B: review the diff in the workdir clone, then commit/push and open the PR (or open an issue first).